 Teens need their own space but they also need their parents.
 In fact, most teens say they want to be closer to their parents but don’t know how to do that.
 So while your kid is doing the work of separating, you need to do the work of carefully bridging the gap.
-Start by meeting her where she is:
+Start by meeting them where they are.

 How silent is the silent treatment?

 Whether or not you have cause for concern really depends on the extent to which your kid has stopped talking.
-Let’s look at 3 possible scenarios:
+Let’s look at three possible scenarios:

 In this case, you have very little to worry about.
-And painful as it may be, you have to try not to take her choice personally.
-She’s doing what she’s supposed to be doing.
+And painful as it may be, you have to try not to take your child’s choice personally.
+They’re doing what they’re supposed to be doing.

 What to do:

-- Don’t lecture her or tell her how hurt you feel.
+- Don’t lecture your child or tell them how hurt you feel.

-- Try to have positive interactions with her.
+- Try to have positive interactions with them.

-- Engage her in activities you’ve enjoyed doing together.
+- Engage them in activities you’ve enjoyed doing together.

-- Don’t pump her for information.
+- Don’t pump them for information.
 Instead, open up and share something funny or interesting about your own life.
-If you open up, she’s more likely to do the same.
+If you open up, they’re more likely to do the same.

-- Talk to her like an adult with respect and make it clear that you value her opinions and expect respect in return.
+- Talk to them like an adult with respect and make it clear that you value their opinions and expect respect in return.